wilsonwinhi/CIT594VirusSimulation/README.md

 ## List
 Since the graph is in the form of adjacent list, data structure List is necessary.
 Each neighbor will be stored in the global variable List<People> socialNetwork.
 The group will directly use the interface List in the java build-in library.

+# How to run

+After running our program, it will prompt you to enter three of the inputs to begin simulation.

+## Input
+1. probability of the disease: a double between 0 and 1
+2. seed number larger than 0 and smaller than 3300
+3. a positive number of days

 # Result

 ![alt text](https://github.com/wilsonwinhi/CIT594VirusSimulation/blob/master/virus_simulation.png)